• Productions

 Producer

-Producer Amy Beeman-Solano is an avid supporter of JAMS-SMASH Theatre who produced Singin' in the Rain, Anything Goes, Willy Wonka, and the Matilda & Greatest Showman workshops.
-Currently, she is a Samohi parent where she serves on the Theatre and Choir Steering Committees.
+Producer Amy Beeman-Solano is an avid supporter of JAMS-SMASH Theatre who produced Singin' in the Rain, Anything Goes, Willy Wonka, the Matilda & Greatest Showman workshops, Annie, Grease, and Mean Girls.
+Formerly, she was a Samohi parent who served on the Theatre and Choir Steering Committees.
 Amy has also been an English Language Arts teacher at JAMS (2011-present), Samohi (1999-2011), and Instituto de Psicopedagogía Integral in Costa Rica.
 She has an M.Ed. in Education from UCLA and a BA in Psychology and Spanish from UC Berkeley.
-She has National Board Certification, is a BTSA Support Provider for new teachers, and is the ASB/Leadership teacher at JAMS.
+She has National Board Certification, has taught in the Education Department at MSMU, is a BTSA Support Provider for new teachers in the district, and is the ASB/Leadership teacher at JAMS.
 She sings in the car.

 Miles Crawford